 “Intangible” showcases an all-female lineup of some of the top fiber artists from around the United States, including yarn-bomb extraordinaire London Kaye (Los Angeles, CA), Fiber Artist Niki Dionne (Dallas, TX), Muralist and Illustrator Alli Koch (Dallas, TX), Fiber Artist Jackie Lawrence (Denton, TX), Installation Fiber Artist and Yarn Bomber Hannah Busekrus (Austin, TX), Crochet Designer Twinkie Chan (San Francisco, CA), Textile Designer Molly Sydnor (Dallas, TX), Dallas Yarn Bomber Co-Founder Sally Ackerman (Dallas, TX), Knit Artist Joanna Lin (Dallas, TX) and Embroidery Artist Kara Herman (Denton, TX).
 Each artist has been given a dedicated space to create their own whimsical world completely made from fiber and are the first cohort for CYC AIR (Craft Yarn Council Artist-In-Residence program).

-I use any space I can find!
+I used any space I could find!
 Some of my nice hand-dyed yarns are in pretty baskets or in little shelf "hammocks" from Ikea that fit their Kallax shelf system, but I notoriously have more yarn than space, like always... so all the craft acrylic I use for yarn bombing and quick projects live in lawn size garbage bags in the spare room.
 There are boxes here and there with yarn shipments still in them.
 I use a lot of Knit Picks Wool of the Andes, so it's everywhere.
 I was using an old vintage dresser to organize it by color, but then I got busy with projects/work and ended up using a lot of it.
 I bought more, but it hasn't made it back into an organized state yet.

 Since I've started creating punch needle jewelry, I now have a lot of recycled cashmere and more hand-dyed fingering weight wools.
 Those live in every nook and cranny of the space surround my comfy Poang chair in the living room.
 This is where you can find me fiber working or pleasure knitting/crocheting when I'm not tufting.
 Oh gosh... all the yarn for the tufting.
 I started a new wall-o-yarn in my garage studio for all that yarn.